Step 1: Decide which Pathway you fall under.

 1. The Candidate must be present and an active participant in the set-up, troubleshooting, and monitoring of each case listed, in its entirety.

 2. ABRET will accept documentation of up to three recordings per day.
 Do not submit more than the requested number of cases.

-4. Ambulatory and Long Term Monitoring may not count toward the required number of EEGs unless a routine EEG is recording as a baseline.
+4. Ambulatory and Long Term Monitoring may not count toward the required number of EEGs unless a routine EEG is recorded as a baseline.

 5. A routine EEG must be a minimum of 20 minutes in length, including montage changes and activation.

 The R. EEG T. credential is awarded for five years.
-See the options under Recertification.
+See the options under Recertification for more information.